appmattus/kotlinfixture/README.md

 By default when the library comes across an optional type, such as `value: String = "default"` it will randomly return that default value or a generated value.
-This cab be overridden by setting an optional strategy.
+This can be overridden by setting an optional strategy.

 ```kotlin